ospray/hdospray/README.md

 know of any great scenes we may be missing, or if you would like to send us a scene for testing and displaying here\!

-Instructions are provided for loading the scenes below.
+Instructions are provided for loading some of the scenes below.

 ### Country Kitchen